Welcome to my Trip Report on my favourite airline, EVA Air!

 Almost there now!
 The 4 hours plus flight came to an end.
 This has to be one of the fastest 4 hours flight I had experienced.

 Overall, the system could be further improved.
-Flight details should be shown when the movie is in paused mode, because the only way to check it out is to exit the program and that's not what the passengers want to do.
+Flight details should be shown when the movie is in the paused mode because the only way to check it out is to exit the program and that's not what the passengers want to do.

 What I like about the system is you can compile a list of your favourite movies and watch them at a later timing.